gurol/TasKar/README.md

 # taskar
-TasKar – Binary Classification Performance Metrics Card
+TasKar – Binary Classification Performance Instruments Calculator/Dashboard

 Classification performance, which is very important in machine learning, states the success state of a classifier implementing a specific algorithm.
 Binary classifications or two-class classifications separate a given input into two opposite classes such as 'presence' vs. 'absence' of a disease (healthy) or a condition, 'spam' vs. 'non-spam' for an e-mail, and 'malign' vs. 'benign' software.